constantinadrian/savour/README.md

     - Home page - to quickly understand the purpose of the website

-    - Recipe Page - where users can view all recipes
+    - Recipes Page - where users can view all recipes

-    - Shop Page - where the owner of website can promote his brand of kitchen tools
+    - Shop Page - where the owner of a website can promote his brand of kitchen tools

     - Register Page - where user can create an account on the website

-    - Login Page - where user can login to the his profile to add/edit/delete recipes
+    - Login Page - where user can log in to his profile to add/edit/delete recipes

-    - Manage Recipe Category Page - where the admin can create/edit/ delete category
+    - Manage Category Page - where the admin can create/edit/ delete category

+    - Recipe Category Page - where users can view all the recipes from a specific category and search a recipe within a category

+    - Add Recipe - where users can add their own recipes

 [Back to Top](#table-of-contents)